ELOIS BRAND of VELNIK INDIA LIMITED COMPANY awarded the 6 Finalists of Indian Idol with the prize money | www.lokmattimes.com

 ELOIS BRAND of VELNIK INDIA LIMITED COMPANY awarded the 6 Finalists of Indian Idol with the prize money

-Indore (Madhya Pradesh) [India], April 11 (/PNN): Velnik India Limited feels immense pleasure to make an announcement its brand ...
+(R to L) Mr. Sukhdev Gehlot, Managing Director and Manju Gehlot, Director at Velnik India Limited, presenting Indian Idol ...

+(R to L) Mr. Sukhdev Gehlot, Managing Director and Manju Gehlot, Director at Velnik India Limited, presenting Indian Idol

-Indore (Madhya Pradesh) [India], April 11 (/PNN): Velnik India Limited feels immense pleasure to make an announcement its brand ELOIS was the co-sponsor of Indian Idol Season 13 (one of India's most popular singing shows), which stream on Sony Television.
-The Managing Director of VELNIK INDIA LIMITED Sukhdev Gehlot, and the Director - Manju Gehlot, were present at the grand finale to present prize money of one lakh rupees to each finalist.
+Indore (Madhya Pradesh) [India], April 12: Velnik India Limited feels immense pleasure to make an announcement its brand ELOIS was the co-sponsor of Indian Idol Season 13 (one of India’s most popular singing show), which stream on Sony Television.
+The Managing Director of VELNIK INDIA LIMITED Mr. Sukhdev Gehlot, and the Director – Mrs. Manju Gehlot, were present at the grand finale to present prize money of one lakh rupees to each finalist.

 Velnik India Limited feels so proud to be a co-sponsor of Indian Idol Season 13 and to be a part of this amazing show on Sony Television.
 Throughout the journey of Indian Idol, Elois brand has experienced fantastic acknowledgement from our Key consumers and partners.
 We celebrate the exceptional talent of all the finalists.
 The company will remain committed to providing quality products and supporting initiatives promoting talent and creativity in India.